0xVienna/Celery/README.md

+# Home Migration!
+To the people who thinks this is a virus, you're welcome.

+Starting from now on:
+· Using Cloudflare servers to prevent copyright
+· Using a personal domain :) - good luck Celery Official!

 # README
 - I am not responsible for any damages caused.
 - I am not the creator of this exploit, nor involved in the development team; ask me to take it down if you want, my Discord tag is ...WinVienna!!#8724 or my YouTube Channel: Lewis's Channel.